2024 United States presidential election in Wisconsin

 The 2024 United States presidential election in Wisconsin took place on Tuesday, November 5, 2024, as part of the 2024 United States elections in which all 50 states plus the District of Columbia participated.
 Wisconsin voters chose electors to represent them in the Electoral College via a popular vote.
 The state of Wisconsin awarded ten electoral votes in the Electoral College.

 Wisconsin was considered to be a crucial battleground in 2024, with almost all major news organizations marking the state as a tossup.
 The Wisconsin Green Party attained ballot access after not appearing in 2020.
 Trump won Wisconsin with 49.6% of the vote, the highest percentage a Republican candidate has received in Wisconsin since Reagan's 1984 landslide.
 When Wisconsin was called for Trump, a number of networks simultaneously declared Trump the president-elect, winning a second, non-consecutive term.

-Trump's victory in the state made him the first Republican candidate to carry Wisconsin twice since Ronald Reagan did so in 1980 and 1984.
-He also received nearly 1.7 million votes, a record for a candidate in the history of the state.

-Wisconsin was the closest state in the election by margin with Trump winning it by 0.9%, as well as the only state to be decided by less than a 1% margin.
-While almost all of the state's counties swung right from 2020, Harris improved in the three WOW counties and Door County.

-As of 2024, Wisconsin has, together with Michigan and Pennsylvania, the longest-running active streak among states of voting for the winning presidential candidate, having done so in the latest five presidential elections.
-The results also extended it to nine consecutive presidential elections where the winning party did not differ between those three states.
-This was the first election since 2012 where Wisconsin voted to the left of the nation as a whole.
-This was also the first time that Door County voted for the losing candidate of the presidential election since 1992, a record it shared with Blaine County, Montana, up until this election where Blaine County became the sole longest bellwether county.
-This election was also the first time since 1988 that Wisconsin voted to the left of neighboring Michigan.
+Wisconsin also weighed in as 0.6% more Democratic than the nation at-large.